Last Updated: October 18, 2024

 • Streamlined operation: LLCs are easier to form and operate than corporations.
 Hawaii doesn’t require LLCs to hold shareholder meetings, draft bylaws, keep detailed records, and so on.
 In most cases, an annual report and staying up-to-date with taxes and licenses is all a Hawaii LLC needs.

-• Tax flexibility: Like we mentioned in Step 5, LLCs can choose the tax structure that’s most advantageous for the business.
+• Tax flexibility: As we mentioned in Step 5, LLCs can choose the tax structure that’s most advantageous for the business.
 For some, that’s the default pass-through taxation.
 But others might opt to be taxed like a C corporation or S corporation, if it’s beneficial to their overall tax burden.

 Learn more about the benefits of the LLC business structure.